Latest detailed observed forecast and environmental conditions

 Sea surface temperature (°C)

-Temperatures are currently about 0.5–1 degree Celsius (°C) above the long-term average for this time of year.
-Generally, inshore waters just north of Innisfail south to Mackay are at the upper end of this range.
+Temperatures are currently about 0.9–2 degrees Celsius (°C) above the long-term average for this time of year.
+Generally, inshore waters are at the upper end of this range.

 Accumulated heat stress, in the form of degree heating days, is calculated by accumulating positive daily sea surface temperature anomalies.
 This is relative to the appropriate long-term monthly mean, for 1 December to 31 March.
 Degree heating day values can represent a broad range of thermal stress; e.g. three days at 1°C above the local long-term average results in the same degree heating day value as one day at 3°C.

-Since 1 December 2016, most of the Marine Park has accumulated less than 10 degree heating days.
-However, inshore areas from Innisfail to Mackay have accumulated between 20 and 40*.
+Since 1 December 2016, most of the Marine Park has accumulated between 20 and 50 degree heating days.
+However, some inshore areas around Port Douglas south to Townsville, and inshore Gladstone, have accumulated between 60 and 80.

-Since 1 October 2016, rainfall levels in the Great Barrier Reef catchment have been as much as 1200 mm below average compared to the long-term average for the wet season (October to April).
-Currently, rainfall is about 80 per cent below the average for Queensland as a whole (Bureau of Meteorology).
+Since 1 October 2016, rainfall levels in the Great Barrier Reef catchment have been as much as 1200 mm below average compared to the long-term average for this time of year, but most areas are 400-800 mm below average.
+January rainfalls were above median in the Normanby, Wet tropics, and the Whitsundays.
+Currently, rainfall is about 20-40 per cent below the average for Queensland as a whole (Bureau of Meteorology).

 If you're heading out on the water, don't forget your free Zoning Map so you know where you can go and what you can do.